 Stop 3: Mazatzal Peak

-If you’re a tenured adventurer in search of a challenge, then this next entry is just for you!
+If you’re a seasoned adventurer in search of a challenge, then this next entry is just for you!
 The Mazatzal Wilderness has about 40 scenic hiking trails, but none is more challenging than the hike to Mazatzal Peak.
-This landmark mountain 9.1-mile loop trail begins at the Barnhardt Trailhead and features a beautiful forest setting along the way.
-Of course. you don’t need to make the hike to admire it’s beauty so you are free to take in the scenes from the comfort of your car.
+This landmark mountain’s 9.1-mile loop trail begins at the Barnhardt Trailhead and features a beautiful forest setting along the way.
+Of course, you don’t need to make the hike to admire its beauty so you are free to take in the scenes from the comfort of your car.

 Sixt Tip: Stay at the Kohl’s Ranch Lodge